ihorromaniuk/bookstore/README.md

 ![bookshelf.jpg](src/main/resources/static/bookshelf.jpg)
-# Book Store
+# Dream Books
-This project is an API for managing and using book store.
+This project is an API for managing and using bookshop.
- As an admin you can manage state of your book store like adding/updating/removing books and categories(genres) and as a user you can look for books, adding them to your shopping cart and creating orders based on your shopping cart.
+As an admin you can manage state of your bookshop like adding/updating/removing books and categories(genres) and as a user you can look for books, adding them to your shopping cart and creating orders based on your shopping cart.

 ## Technology stack
-- **Java Core**
+- **Java 21**
-- **Database**: Hibernate, JDBC, MySQL
+- **Database**: Hibernate 6.6.2, MySQL 9.1.0
-- **Spring**: Spring Core, Spring Web, Spring Security, Spring Data
+- **Spring 3.4.0**: Spring Core, Spring Web, Spring Security, Spring Data
-- **Web Development**: Tomcat, JSON
+- **Web Development**: Tomcat 10.1.33, JSON
-- **Tools**: JUnit, Maven, Liquibase, Mockito, Test containers, Docker / Docker compose, Swagger
+- **Tools**: JUnit 5, Maven 3.9.9, Liquibase 4.29.2, Mockito 5.14.2, Test containers 1.20.4,
+Docker 27.3.1, Swagger 2.2.25

 ## Launch instructions
 After cloning this project on your machine the only requirement is to have running docker,